The Honest Guide · Chapter 3

 The forum voice is not a representative sample.
 The voice on Reddit, Student Doctor Network, and the rest is the loud tail.
 Clinicians who feel fine and are not in crisis post less.
 The negative voices are not wrong, they are unrepresentative, and the surveys report higher overall satisfaction.
 The next section names this directly.

-“I would not do this again” overgeneralizes from one path.
-89 percent of counselors would recommend the career (ACA 2024), and 82 percent of early-career marriage and family therapists do not say they will leave within five years (AAMFT 2025).
-The doctoral-psychology workforce alone, about 227,000 people in 2023, spreads across 52 of 129 occupational categories (APA Center for Workforce Studies).
-That route diversity is itself evidence the categorical warning misses.
+Saying “I would not do this again” turns one person’s experience into a broad warning about the entire field.
+The data show a more varied picture.
+In 2024, 89 percent of counselors said they would recommend the career (ACA, 2024), and in 2025, 82 percent of early-career marriage and family therapists did not say they planned to leave the field within five years (AAMFT, 2025).
+Doctoral-level psychology also shows how wide the career path can be: in 2023, about 227,000 people in the doctoral psychology workforce were spread across 52 of 129 occupational categories (APA Center for Workforce Studies).
+That range of outcomes matters because it shows there is not one single path or one predictable result in the mental health field.

 An independent peer-reviewed synthesis agrees.
 A 2000 synthesis in Professional Psychology: Research and Practice (Norcross) reports that the vast majority of mental health professionals are satisfied with their career choice and would select the vocation again, describing the work as bringing meaning, growth, vitality, and genuine engagement to most who do it.
 It strengthens, without replacing, the workforce surveys.